markobarleben/slack-newspipe_v2/README.md

 * A Slack developer account
 * An API key from NewsAPI.org

-More informations comming soon!!
+More information comming soon!!

 ## Teams that already use slack-newspipe_v2
 This is your place :raised_hands:

-Write me a mail  :point_right: __marko@hyph.me__ :point_left: and we put some informations about your team at this place :smiley:
+Write me a mail  :point_right: __marko@hyph.me__ :point_left: and we put some information about your team at this place :smiley: